Biography

 Jujitsu and Taiho-Jutsu Sensei

 Jeff is the Sensei of the Vancouver Institute of Self Defense in Vancouver, WA (http://vancouverjujitsu.org/instructors/).
-He holds a 6th degree blackbelt in Taiho-Jutsu, and a 7th degree blackbelt in Budoshin Jujitsu.
+He earned a 6th degree black belt in Taiho-Jutsu, and an 8th degree black belt in Japanese Jujitsu.

-Jeff is the vice president of the American Jujitsu Association (https://americanjujitsuassociation.org/about/board-staff/), and teaches quarterly and semester classes in women’s self defense at Clark College and Washington State University in southwestern Washington State.
+Jeff served as the vice president of the American Jujitsu Association (2014-2022) (https://americanjujitsuassociation.org/), and currently teaches quarterly and semester classes in women’s self defense at Clark College and Washington State University in southwestern Washington State.